 3 Our reduced-form specification allows geographic proximity to affect macroeconomic volatility through a variety of channels.
-While it can directly affect volatility by enhancing domestic consumption or output-smoothing opportunities, access to external financial services has also been shown to affect domestic financial conditions [e.g. Rose and Spiegel (2007)], which may indirectly affect macroeconomic volatility.
-Of course, it is difficult empirically to distinguish this impact from differences in domestic financial conditions that are unrelated to geography.
-We therefore condition on domestic credit conditions before searching for the additional effect of remoteness.
+While it can directly affect volatility by enhancing domestic consumption- or output-smoothing opportunities, access to external financial services has also been shown to affect domestic financial conditions [e.g. Rose and Spiegel (2007)], which may indirectly affect macroeconomic volatility.

-4 In the longer version of this paper [Rose and Spiegel (2008)], we provide a formal model that links geographic remoteness to macroeconomic volatility through diminished financial integration.
-Geographic distance increases the cost of borrowing to smooth output, which leads output to be more volatile.
+4 In an earlier version of this paper [Rose and Spiegel (2008)], we provide a formal model that links geographic remoteness to macroeconomic volatility through diminished financial integration.